giantswarm/docs/src/content/overview/fleet-management/cluster-management/cluster-concepts/multi-account/_index.md

 All workload clusters created for that organization will then use the credentials provided to the organization and will reside in the account/subscription associated with them.

-When inspecting details of such a cluster, or using the [`gsctl show cluster`]({{< relref "/vintage/use-the-api/gsctl/show-cluster" >}}) command, we display cloud provider details in the case the workload cluster does not reside in the default account.
+When inspecting details of such a cluster, or using the [`gsctl show cluster`]({{< relref "/vintage/use-the-api/gsctl/show-cluster" >}}) command, we display cloud provider details in the case the workload cluster doesn't reside in the default account.